 Beyond the pain of additional software licensing costs, the disadvantage of a PDF editor is that, while simple editing is possible, complex editing is very demanding.

-Let’s take a close up look at a couple of cases where users will wish to convert a PDF into editable Word.
+Let’s take a close up look at a couple of cases where users want to convert a PDF into editable Word.

-The following examples are based on the PDF that can be found at the following address.
+The following examples are based on the PDF found at the following address.

 There is nothing special about this contract.
 I could have created an example contract, but I prefer to use a "real" one that someone else made, to prove that the technology works on real-world documents.

-Let's imagine that we need to make two changes to the contract.
+Let's imagine we need to make two changes to the contract.

 List Item (iv) is edited out but the list numbering now needs changes.

-To get your list to look as it should, you would then have to edit each line item after the one removed.
+To get your list to look as it should, you must edit each line item after the one removed.
 However, Apryse’s PDF-to-DOCX converts to a Word document instead that is easy to edit.
 Just two clicks and the problem is solved.

 Two clicks later, the old list item (iv) is gone and Word dynamically renumbers the list.

 Now let’s look at a second problem in the contract.
 We need to add a whole new section “Oversight” between sections 8.1 and 8.2.
-This will mean that 8.2 and all of the later items will need to be renumbered.
+This means that 8.2 and all of the later items must be renumbered.

 A new section needs to be added between sections 8.1 and 8.2

-Trying to do this by editing the PDF in Acrobat is extremely difficult and in any event will take a significant amount of time.
+Trying to do this by editing the PDF in Acrobat is extremely difficult and in any event takes a significant amount of time.

 On the other hand, editing the contract in Word is easy.
 Enter a few blank lines after section 8.1, copy a couple of lines from the following section to act as a template, then enter the words you require – and you’re done.

 Notice how the following section “Transparency” (above) has been renumbered from 8.2 to 8.3, as have all the later sections, even those several pages later.
-Word is great at doing that, and Apryse has allowed you to get to the stage where Word can perform its magic in just a few seconds.
+Word is great at doing that, and Apryse allowed you to get to the stage where Word performs its magic in just a few seconds.